 A winter road-trip in the Highlands takes careful planning but is always rewarding.
 Depending on the snow conditions, some roads may be closed - but it's usually only the high passes and its very rare to be snowed in completely.

 Check out our guide to driving in winter for more information on how to prepare and what to bear in mind.

 Book early for Hogmanay - especially in and around Edinburgh.

-Be flexible - make sure to allow enough time to get to your destination in daylight and check road conditions.
+Be flexible - make sure you allow enough time to get to your destination in daylight and check road conditions.

-Prepare for changeable weather - everything from sunshine to rain to snow.
-Dress appropriately and bring layers you can put on and take off.
+Prepare for changeable weather - expect everything from sunshine to rain to snow.
+Dress appropriately and bring layers that you can put on and take off.